AET-CS/aet-cs.github.io/white/CS10/calendar.md

   - Also note: `size` is the number of elements in the array -- NOT the max size
   - There is a female student ACL [field trip](../AP_shared/field-trip.md) form to fill out if you are interested.
 See it in class today!
 - 3/11 (Tuesday)
 	- See these [FRQ Practice Problems](../AP_shared/FRQs/ap-computer-science-a-frq-2017.pdf) and complete #3 and #4.
 You can type them in any editor you want.
+See [Solution](../AP_shared/FRQs/ap17-sg-comp-sci-a.pdf).
 	- Discuss ArrayLists -- Note ArrayList quiz next class over ArrayList code
 	- Introduce Linked Lists
+	- LinkedList assignment files: [Class](../AP_shared/LinkedLists/LinkedList.java) and [Driver](../AP_shared/LinkedLists/LinkedListTester.java).
+Copy to a folder LinkedList and implement the class file.